Ideas for improving cultures of care

 Our Training Workshop

+As part of this programme, we delivered training to 558 ward staff.
+96% of participants surveyed (274 responses) said they would recommend this training to a colleague.
 Alongside learning more about the Culture of Care standards, participants explored ways to practice therapeutic, compassionate conversations, and the impact of equity issues on wards, such as unconscious bias and privilege.

 A summary of the themes discussed is shown in the graphic synthesis above.